 Presented by Bowery Boston

-This show has been postponed to a TBD date.
+This show has been rescheduled to May, 26, 2021.
 All tickets will be honored for the new date.

 Tickets available at AXS.COM, or by phone at 855-482-2090.
 No service charge on tickets purchased in person at The Sinclair Box Office Wednesdays-Saturdays 12-7PM.

 Please note: this show is 18+ with valid ID.
 Patrons under 18 admitted if accompanied by a parent.
 Opening acts and set times are subject to change without notice.
 All sales are final unless a show is postponed or canceled.
 All bags larger than 12 inches x 12 inches, backpacks, professional cameras, video equipment, large bags, luggage and like articles are strictly prohibited from the venue.
 Please make sure necessary arrangements are made ahead of time.
 All patrons subject to search upon venue entry.

 Girl Talk (aka Pittsburgh’s Gregg Gillis) has been constructing meticulous sample-based music since 2000.
 His early work was known for its raw experimental nature, but by the release of his 2006 album, Night Ripper, that style evolved into genre-smashing, breakneck-paced party jams.
 Night Ripper consisted of over 300 songs, from wildly disparate Top 40 genres and eras, mashed up and layered together into one cohesive collage.
 It received critical acclaim, and the attention resulted in a rapidly growing fan base.
 Gillis ended up quitting his biomedical engineering day job one year later.